-Interested applicants will be screened based upon a variety of factors which include by way of illustration, credentials, years of teaching experience, ongoing participation in professional development as well as classroom management and techniques.
+All mentor teacher positions will be posted and interested applicants will be screened based upon a variety of factors which include by way of illustration: credentials, years of teaching experience, ongoing participation in professional development as well as classroom management and techniques.
+Mentor teachers shall not be assigned to more than one bargaining unit mentee as long as qualified mentors are available.